poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Final Assessment, project or product
 Ability of the robot to knock the plastic cup placed 8" away from the robot off the edge of the table
+Understanding 180 degrees of movement
+Reading a ruler to 8" (not centimeters)
+Students are not necessarily using all materials - they may share with other groups

 ## Materials:
 - Barnabas Lesson 2 worksheet